Aid plea for thousands after PNG quake

 US seismologists said it struck 90km (56 miles) south of Porgera at 03:45 local time on Monday (17:45 GMT on Sunday).

-There have been dozens of aftershocks, including a 5.7 quake on Tuesday afternoon.
+There have been dozens of aftershocks, including a 6.0 quake on Sunday.

 Local reports say dozens of people have been killed but there has been no official confirmation.